SabidM95/AutomationProject/README.md

 # AutomationProject

-How to run my code:
+How to run this code:
 1. Download cypress (follow instructions online) // do npm install to have all proper packages
 2. In terminal, run this command: